Cluster Synchronization via Graph Laplacian Eigenvectors: Multi frequency Clustering and Antisymmetric Phase lag

 Thus we see exactly what our intuition would suggest: a separation into the modes describing cluster synchronization and the modes adding noise, which spring up entirely due to the phase offset parameters and weighted edges.
 Note that this noise is also entirely independent of the coupling strength.\\

 \textbf{Example 2: } Another telling example to consider is a network with uniform edge weight $w$.
 In this case, the equilibrium state becomes

 where we define $\beta^{(r)}=e^{(r)}\cdot \vec{\beta}$.
 This is the alignment of the $r$th down edge Laplacian eigenvector with the phase offset vector.
 Assuming this network has an AEP and that the natural frequencies are constant within clusters, recall that the down edge Laplacian eigenvectors can each be interpreted as providing an edge value assignment.
-Now, considering that $\vec{\beta}$ is a linear combination of the vectors $e^{(r)}$ corresponding to the structural eigenvectors.
-The previous condition is equivalent to the inter-cluster edges between any pair of clusters being equal and the intra-cluster edges vanishing.
+Now suppose that $\vec{\beta}$ is a linear combination of the vectors $e^{(r)}$ corresponding to the structural eigenvectors.
+This requires equality in the antisymmetric phase-lag between pairs of clusters, with respect to the direction, and zero phase-lag within clusters.
 In this case, for structural coefficients, the equilibrium state looks as above, but by orthogonality, the nonstructural coefficients have $\beta^{(r)}=0$.
 Thus, for nonstructural eigenmodes, $r$, we get $\alpha^{\infty}_r = 0$, which means we can recover cluster synchronization in case of phase lag.
 Intuitively, our example requires the phase lag to respect the vertex partition.
-Moreover, when we allow edge weights to vay but keep a constant phase lag across all edges, the equilibrium state for the coefficients becomes
+Moreover, when we allow edge weights to vary but keep a constant phase lag across all edges, the equilibrium state for the coefficients becomes

 Here with $\vec{w}$ as the vector of edge weights we define $w^{(r)}=e^{(r)}\cdot \vec{w}$, the alignment of the $r$th down edge Laplacian eigenvector with the edge weight vector.
 This reveals an interesting duality between constant phase lag and constant weight, where they have comparable impacts on synchronization.